zeek/zeek/frameworks/signatures.rst

   See the DPD signatures in ``base/frameworks/dpd/dpd.sig`` for some examples of fairly complex payload patterns.

-* The data argument of the :bro:id:`signature_match` handler might not carry the full text matched by the regular expression.
+* The data argument of the :zeek:id:`signature_match` handler might not carry the full text matched by the regular expression.
 Bro performs the matching incrementally as packets come in; when the signature eventually fires, it can only pass on the most recent chunk of data.